markpbaggett/utk_hyrax_review_docs/docs/source/demos/demo1.rst

 ==========

 1. `hydra-head <https://github.com/projecthydra/hydra-head>`_:  This is one of those things I've heard about for years but never really understood.
 This is a Ruby-on-Rails gem containing the core code for a web application using the full stack of Samvera building blocks.
 This is maybe similar to the old `islandora/islandora <https://github.com/islandora/islandora>`_ from Islandora 7.
 2. active-fedora: Ruby on Rails normally follows the Active Record pattern to persist objects to its database.
-In Hyrax, an alternative pattern called ActiveFedora to persist objects to Fedora.
+In Hyrax, an alternative pattern called ActiveFedora is used to persist objects to Fedora.
-3. ldp: A ruby gem called ldp is used to implement the LDP (Linked Data Platform) interaction patterns for interaction containers in Fedora.
+3. ldp: A ruby gem called ldp is used to implement the LDP (Linked Data Platform) interaction patterns for interaction with containers in Fedora.
 4. rsolr: Rsolr is a ruby client for interacting with Solr.
 5. blacklight:  Most search and display behavior in Hyrax is inherited from Blacklight.
-Many Samvera institutions also run Blacklight applications separately from Samvera itself, to provide search and discovery for their other collections (think about our use of Ex Libris Primo).
+Many Samvera institutions also run Blacklight applications separately from Samvera itself, to provide search and discovery for their other collections (think our use of Ex Libris Primo).
 The Blacklight Project also has many of its own plugins, such as Spotlight for building virtual exhibits, and GeoBlacklight which enhances Blacklight for use with geospatial data.

 ============
 Other things